Motjiang/BridgeHelpDesk.API/README.md

 ## ☁️ Deployment

-- The API is deployed on **Azure App Service** for scalable and reliable cloud hosting
+- The API will soon be deployed on **Azure App Service** for scalable and reliable cloud hosting

 ---